 Is Acupuncture for Me?

-You will get the best results from acupuncture with a series of treatments, which on average is about 6 to 10 treatments.
-I would be more than happy to get together and talk about how many treatments would be right for you!
+You will get the best results from acupuncture with a series of treatments, which on average is about 6 to 10 sessions total.
+I would be happy to get together and discuss how many treatments would be right for you!

 What Does an Acupuncture Treatment Look Like?

-When you get an acupuncture treatment, extremely thin needles are inserted into very specific points on your body.
-The most common areas include the arms and hands, legs and feet, and abdomen or back.
-These needles are usually only inserted about as deep as your thumb is wide, and is extremely safe.
+When you get an acupuncture treatment, extremely thin needles are inserted into specific points on your body.
+These needles are usually only inserted about as deep as your thumb is wide, and it is extremely safe.

 Acupuncture rarely hurts.
 Some people feel a dull ache or a tingling sensation when the needles are put in, and occasionally points around fingers and toes are a little sharp, but the sensation passes quickly.
 Once they try it, most people love acupuncture as it is very relaxing and enjoyable.
 Most people take a nap!

-With an acupuncture treatment, you get to lie down for about 30 minutes and let the needles do the work.
-We’ll go slow and make sure you feel safe and comfortable along the way.
+An acupuncture treatment lets you lie down for about 30 minutes while the needles do the work.
+We’ll go slow and ensure you feel safe and comfortable along the way.
 By the time you’re done, you should feel much more relaxed, and many people report an immediate improvement.

 How Does Acupuncture Work?

-There’s evidence that says that acupuncture works by stimulating nerves in the fascia, which is a connective tissue beneath your skin and surrounds your muscles, organs, and bones.
+Evidence from clinical trials suggests that acupuncture works by stimulating nerves in fascia, which is a connective tissue beneath your skin that surrounds your muscles, organs, and bones.
 Other evidence suggests that acupuncture helps activate neurotransmitters in the body that help regulate pain.

 From a Traditional Chinese Medicine (TCM) perspective, acupuncture works by directing the energy and information of your body, collectively known as Qi (“chee”).
 Sometimes this means bringing more Qi to an area, and sometimes it means dispersing Qi and helping it flow more smoothly, helping you to get better!